 Conventional treatment typically includes surgery, chemotherapy, and radiation.
 A variety of alternative treatments can also support patients’ recovery without negative risk factors and side effects.

 At Immunity Therapy Center, we’re proud to offer a range of alternative cancer treatments from a dedicated and passionate staff.
-Through treatments like laser cancer therapy, hyperthermia, sonodynamic therapy and more, patients with colon cancer are given a chance to rebuild their immune system and fight their disease from the inside out.
+Through treatments like hyperthermia, sonodynamic therapy, laser cancer treatment and more, patients with colon cancer are given a chance to rebuild their immune system and fight their disease from the inside out.